rjspencer/docs/api_v1.md

 custom\_field\_data

-	if you have custom data set on events for you account, the slugs will show up as keys here with their values
+	if you have custom data set on events for your account, the slugs will show up as keys here with their values

 # Video
 These endpoints revolve around the ability to upload and stream video through StageBloc.
 Video consists of both individual videos and those videos being organized into various playlists.